privacyfilters/Mozilla-Blocker/README.md

 9. Adguard for Android as Dns protection (no-root)(stable)(non-foss)(paid-app)(dns) - https://adguard.com/en/adguard-android/overview.html

 The adblock filter format works perfectly on Adguard Home.
-Zen privacy guard is still early on development so it is unstable when enforcing the filters.
+Zen adblocker is still early on development so it is unstable when enforcing the filters.
 Host rules will work with anything just as a host file for any platform and with blockers that supports host format.
 I don't know if the adblock_dns formate of rules will work correctly on pi-hole as I only used Adguard Home and they works fine there.